causalMedAnalysis/cmedR/README.md

 ## `linpath`: analysis of path-specific effects using linear models

-The `linpath` function estimates path-specific effects using a linear models for each mediator and the outcome.
+The `linpath` function estimates path-specific effects using linear models for each mediator and the outcome.

 ### Function